 And special thanks to Gary for eating his french toast waffles cold.
 He waited so patiently while I snapped my (hundreds) photos.
 The joys of being married to a food blogger – eating your food cold!
 Something Michelle and I are used to but our dear guests are so sweet in waiting.

-purelytwins recipe: pumpkin high protein french toast waffles
+pumpkin protein french toast waffles (gluten-free, dairy-free)

 - 1/2 cup brown rice protein powder